jcs090218/Unity.Mx/README.md

 This part of the document explains what Mx is trying to aim for!

 - Out of the box & Easy to use
-- Beginner Friendly & Easy to work as a team
+- Beginner Friendly & Easy to work with a team
 - Performant & Lightweight
 - Configurable & Extensible
 - Visually see things in action